garrtt/garrtt.com/README.md

-# garrtt.github.io
+# garrtt.com

-My personal website garrtt.com
+what should I do